Loopring/protocols/packages/loopring_v3/DESIGN.md

 A user calls `requestWithdraw` and the request is added to a withdraw block.
 See [here](#depositwithdraw-block-handling) how blocks are handled.

 A maximum withdrawal fee for a state is specified when the state is created.
-The state owner is allowed to change the withdrawal fee in the [0, state.maxWithdrawFeeInETH] range.
+The state owner is allowed to change the withdrawal fee in the [0, state.maxWithdrawalFeeInETH] range.
 This is to make sure the state owner cannot change the fee to something unreasonable.

 ## Ring settlement